jhblee21/Software-Development-Lifecycle-SDLC/README.md

 ## Wrap-up Questions
 ### How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
+The needs of the users should be conveyed directly from the users in a face-to-face (preferred) or virtual meeting with the Product Owner.
+This way, the Product Owner can hear from the user in their own words who needs something accomplished, what they want to accomplish, and why they want to do it.
+The Product Owner can then develop user stories based on the user needs by documenting an informal description of the features to be developed.
+Doing this helps the Product Owner and the rest of the Scrum Team identify the specific feature that needs to be developed that will bring value to the user.

 ### How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?